probaverse/distionary/README.md

 distributions that are representative of your data, not just out-of-the-bag distributions like the Normal, Poisson, etc.

+`distionary` makes reference to common terms regarding probability distributions.
+If you’re uneasy with these terms and concepts, most intro books in probability will be a good resource to learn from.
+As `distionary` develops, more documentation will be made available so that it’s more self-contained.

 The name “distionary” is a portmanteau of “distribution” and “dictionary”.
 While a dictionary lists and defines words, `distionary` defines distributions and makes a list of common distribution families